canonical/vanilla-framework/templates/docs/patterns/hero.md

 By default, the 25/75 split is preserved on medium screens by using 2 and 4 of the available columns (turning it into 33/66% split).

-It is fine as long as the content of first column is small enough to fit in 2 of the grid’s 6 columns, as in the following example:
+This is fine as long as the content of first column is small enough to fit in 2 of the grid’s 6 columns, as in the following example:

 <div class="row--25-75">
   <div class="col">